Deep-sea exploration: Unmanned submersibles

-Construction and materials of deep water submersibles
+Construction and materials

-Deep-sea exploration vessels must operate under high externalhydrostatic pressure, and most of the deep sea remains at temperatures near freezing, which may cause embrittlement of some materials.
+Deep-sea exploration vessels must operate under high external hydrostatic pressure, and most of the deep sea remains at temperatures near freezing, which may cause embrittlement of some materials.
 Structural geometry, material choices and construction processes are all important design factors.
 If the vessel is crewed, the compartments housing the occupants is almost always the limiting factor.
 Other parts of the vehicle such as electronics casings can be filled with lightweight yet pressure resistant syntactic foams or filled with incompressible liquids.
 The occupied portion, however, must remain hollow and under internal pressures suitable for humans.
 Since the pressures acceptable for human occupancy are so small compared to external ambient pressure at depth, the internal pressure is normally maintained at approximately surface atmospheric pressure, which simplifies the life-support systems considerably, and allows immediate egress at the surface without decompression.
 Unmanned vessels may have sensitive and delicate electronic equipment that must be kept dry and isolated from the external pressure.
 Regardless of the nature of the craft or the materials used, the pressure vessels are almost always constructed in spherical, conical, or cylindrical shapes, as these distribute the loads most efficiently to minimise stress and buckling instability.